 We are continuing to actively pursue acquisitions to grow by taking advantage of our asset footprint, our management's experience with high-growth businesses, and our strong customer relationships.
-Our primary objective is to acquire assets with differing levels of frac sand qualities that are complementary to our Oil & Gas Proppants segment, with a focus on mining, processing and logistics to further enhance our market presence.
+Our primary objective is to acquire Industrial-related assets with value added products and Oil & Gas-related assets with differing levels of frac sand qualities at locations that are complementary to our Oil & Gas Proppants segment, with a focus on mining, processing and logistics to further enhance our market presence.
 We prioritize acquisitions that provide opportunities to realize synergies (and, in some cases, the acquisition may be immediately accretive assuming synergies), including entering new geographic and frac sand product markets, acquiring attractive customer contracts and improving operations.
 On August 16, 2016, we completed our acquisition of NBI, the ultimate parent company of NBR Sand, LLC, a regional sand producer located near Tyler, Texas.
 On August 22, 2016, we completed the acquisition of Sandbox, a provider of logistics solutions and technology for the transportation of proppant used in hydraulic fracturing in the oil and gas industry.
 On August 16, 2017, we completed our acquisition of MS Sand, a frac sand mining and logistics company based in St. Louis, Missouri.
 We are in active discussions to acquire additional assets fitting this strategy, which, if completed, could be "significant" under Regulation S-X and could require additional sources of financing.
 There can be no assurance that we will reach a definitive agreement and complete any of these potential transactions.
 See the risk factors disclosed in Item 1A of Part I of our 2017 Annual Report on Form 10-K, including the risk factor entitled, "If we cannot successfully complete acquisitions or integrate acquired businesses, our growth may be limited and our financial condition may be adversely affected."

 Maintain financial strength and flexibility.
 We intend to maintain financial strength and flexibility to enable us to better manage through industry downturns and pursue acquisitions and new growth opportunities as they arise.
-As of March 31, 2018, we had \$329.5 million of cash on hand and \$45.5 million of availability under our revolving credit facility (the "Revolver").
+As of September 30, 2018, we had \$345.6 million of cash on hand and \$95.2 million of availability under our revolving credit facility (the "Revolver").